peterparkedcar165/newrpg/README.md

 ### [Water] Naiad (Spell Power, Mana, Health) - Wand:

 ### [Fire] Imp (Spell Power, Mana) - Wand:
+#### Passive:
+##### -Slowed flight, with a gauge, decreases slowly in the Nether.
+##### -Increased Mana Regeneration in the Nether.
+##### Magic Attacks are fire but may still damage Fire-based mobs.

 #### -Main Attack: Fire Bolt - Shoot a ball of fire forward that burns and damages the first target hit.
-#### -Ability 1: Hellfire Rush - Increase Movement Speed and Flight Speed, during a short moment, leave a trail of fire (that floats) that damages and hostiles that pass through.
+#### -Ability 1: Hellborne Trickster - Dash backwards, leaving a fiery decoy at the original location.
+The decoy explodes after a few seconds or after contact with hostiles, dealing damage and burning.
+###### Upgrade: Decoy lasts longer, attracts aggro upon spawn and explosion is further.
+#### -Ability 2: Pyro Bomb - Launch a fiery bomb that explodes and summons a small field of flame, damaging enemies that walk within it's radius.
+###### Upgrade: Bomb explodes into little shrapnels.
-#### -Ability 2: Eruption - Summon eruptions in a trail in front of you (up to 3) damaging enemies and knocking them back.
+#### -Ability 3: Eruption - Summon eruptions in a trail in front of you (up to 3) damaging enemies and knocking them back.
 ###### Upgrade: Trail moves further, increasing potential damage by a lot.
-#### -Ability 3: